 Issued patents are presumed valid by statute.
 In order to show a patent is invalid, the accused infringer needs to prove by clear and convincing evidence that the patent fails one of the requirements for patentability found in 35 U.S.C. §§ 101, 102, 103, and 112.
 Section 101 deals with subject matter eligibility.
 A patent must claim a new and useful process, machine, manufacture, or composition of matter, or an improvement thereof, and may not be directed solely to an abstract idea, natural phenomenon, or law of nature.
-Section 102 deals specifically with novelty, or whether all the claimed elements are present in a single piece of prior art.
+Section 102 addresses whether the claimed invention is novel, or more specifically whether all the claimed elements are disclosed in a single piece of prior art.
 Section 103 deals with obviousness.
-If no one piece of prior art discloses the claim elements, the claim may still be invalid if it was obvious before the effective filing date in light of a single reference or a combination of references.
-And finally, Section 112 deals with the supporting disclosure, as the elements claimed by the patent must be sufficiently described in the patent's specification.
+If no one piece of prior art discloses the claim elements, the claim may still be invalid if it would have been obvious before the effective filing date in light of the teachings of a single reference or a combination of references.
+And finally, Section 112 deals with the patent's disclosure, as the elements claimed by the patent must be enabled and sufficiently described in the patent's specification.